ruggieroguida/montecarlo-pension-uk/README.md

 **Disclaimer**: No financial advice is given or implied.
 Author is not a registered investment advisor.
 Information provided for educational purposes only.

-A simple calculator to estimate the probability of a comfortable retirement.
+An attempt to develop a simple calculator to estimate the probability of a comfortable retirement. **There are several assumptions that need to be verified.**

+Feel free to open an issue with suggestions.
+I am not a financial expert or advisor.

 ## Install
-You need a working Python 3 setup
+You need a working Python 3 installation.

 ```
 git clone https://github.com/ruggieroguida/montecarlo-pension-uk.git